Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: Discussion

-Our results offer potential insights for neural network design and our understanding of biological cognition: \begin{itemize} \item \textbf{Neural network architecture}.
-The simplicity of our biologically-inspired architectural modification, attention residual streams, provides a promising extension for designing more adaptive Transformer models.
-Given one can interpret this change as providing additional shared workspaces across model layers (in the form of the additional residual streams), our results can also be viewed as supporting cognitive functional specialisation and modularisation as being both natural and commonplace in neural systems \citep{Kaiser2006,Chen2013}, which is also seen in cases of highly distributed representations \citep{Voitov2022}, of which natural language appears no exception \citep{mikolov2013distributedrepresentationswordsphrases, hernandez2024linearity}. \item \textbf{Biological cognition}.
+\begin{itemize} \item \textbf{Neural network architecture}.
+The simplicity of our neuroscience-inspired architectural modification, attention residual streams, provides a promising extension for designing more adaptive Transformer models.
+Given one can interpret this change as providing additional shared workspaces across model layers (in the form of the additional residual streams), our results can also be viewed as demonstrating another example where functional modularisation can provide a performance benefit \citep{Kaiser2006,Chen2013}, which is also seen in cases of highly distributed representations \citep{Voitov2022}, of which natural language appears no exception \citep{mikolov2013distributedrepresentationswordsphrases, hernandez2024linearity}. \item \textbf{Biological cognition}.
 Drawing parallels between artificial networks and cognitive neuroscience theories contributes to a deeper understanding of memory systems in biological entities.
 As we have shown by our AMICL model, the associative memory framework is capable of ICL in a single layer, with an implied `skip connection' present between the input and the values.
 This suggests that similar types of connections may analogously exist in biological networks to adapt and generalize from limited exposure.
 For instance, associative memory is often related to the hippocampal formation \citep{amit1989modeling}, an area in the brain important for memory and learning.
 An open question in this area of neuroscience is what the computational role of observed skip connections are.
 In particular, while some information in the hippocampus goes directly from area CA3 to CA1, another area -- CA2 -- is often skipped, but does receive input from CA3, which it then passes on to CA1 \citep{cui2013hypothalamic}.
 This is interesting not just anatomically, but also functionally, since CA2 is considered responsible for specialised tasks and context-switching \citep{dudek2016rediscovering,robert2018hippocampal}.
 Whether our AMICL model or residual attention stream modification can be considered analogous to skip connections witnessed in the hippocampus remains to be studied.
-However, it offers a promising window, \eg, one could now study the effects of changing the number and quality of residual attention streams, to test whether connection types or relative proportions similar to that seen in the hippocampus also show improved performance (for some types of data or tasks). \end{itemize}
+However, it offers a promising window, \eg, one could now study the effects of changing the number and quality of residual attention streams, to test whether connection types or relative proportions similar to that seen in the hippocampus also show improved performance (for some types of data or tasks).
+We also suggest experimental neuroscientists perform a classical ablation study of CA3 to CA1 skip connections at different intensities and measure the performance of an object--pair recognition task with the same structure as described in §\ref{subsec:task-structure} and §\ref{subsec:supplemental-task-structure}.
+We hypothesise that the strength and number of remaining CA3 to CA1 skip connections will correlate with performance on the IC and IC2 tasks but not the IW task.
+Further, we also hypothesise the effect size of this performance difference will correlate with the effect size of the difference in performance caused by ablation of CA2 itself, since we theorise these CA3 to CA1 skip connections are mostly valuable only in the presence of CA2 to CA1 connections. \end{itemize}